nmatison/datafy/README.md

 ## Background

 Datafy is a data visualization project that takes weekly Spotify data from the most recent six months, and display it as an interactive form using `Javascript` and the `d3.js` library.
+It fetches data from Spotify's api using a Node.js and Express.js back-end.

 ## Features